 The time to set these rules is before you sign the original contract — not when the contractor is standing in your gutted kitchen holding a piece of rotted framing and a number he just came up with.

-Change order vs. scope gap
+Change order or scope gap — what's the difference?

 Sometimes what looks like a change order is actually a hole in the original scope of work — and knowing the difference can save you thousands.
 If the contract says "install new vanity" but never mentions plumbing connections, is the plumbing a change order?
 A well-written contract would say "furnish and install new vanity including all plumbing connections to existing supply and drain lines."
 A vague one leaves room for the contractor to argue that plumbing was never part of the deal.